 Jayne Torvill and Christopher Dean: perfection on ice

 At the 1984 Olympic Winter Games in Sarajevo, British ice dancers Jayne Torvill and Christopher Dean turned in a flawless performance that earned them perfect marks for artistic impression and a stunning gold medal.
-Together, they look back on that unforgettable night in our exclusive video.

 Competing at the Olympic Winter Games in Sarajevo in 1984, Great Britain’s Jayne Torvill and Christopher Dean produced a sparkling display in their free programme, watched by 8,500 fortunate spectators at the Zetra Olympic Ice Hall and a TV audience that included 24 million spellbound viewers back home in the UK.
 Performing to Maurice Ravel’s Bolero, the two ice dancers from the city of Nottingham did not put a foot wrong.